TRI-ML/dgp/docs/CONTRIBUTING.md

 **NOTE:** Any [proto schema](../dgp/proto) changes must be seperated from code changes into an independent commit and PR.

 ### Pre-commit / Pre-push

-DGP runs `isort` and `yapf` to auto-format the files in pre-commit, and perform additional linting using `pylint` in pre-push.
+DGP runs `isort` and `yapf` to autoformat the files in pre-commit, and perform additional linting using `pylint` in pre-push.
 One can enable githooks via:

 ```sh
 dgp$ make link-githooks
 ```